 Filter out duplicate keywords, empty groups, and unnecessary symbols, making your keyword list neat and tidy.

-Find and remove “cross-group negative” keywords that provoke competition among your own ads and make your CPC grow.
+Сross-match negative keywords that provoke competition among your own ads making your CPC grow.

 Once these things are done, you will have a keyword list that is cleaned up, organized properly, and contains only relevant keywords.

-For more details on how to deal with PPC keyword tool and clean up your keyword list read this guide.
+For more details on how to deal with the PPC Keyword tool and clean up your keyword list read this guide.

 Creating Ads That Work

 Tool to use: Ad Builder

 The next step is working on ad creatives.
 There can be hundreds of other advertisers who compete for the keyword you are targeting, so your ad should be relevant and stand out from the crowd.

 Besides the golden rule “use keywords in headlines”, there are lots of tricks that can increase your ad’s conversion.
 These are the techniques we figured out by analyzing the PPC campaigns of Australia’s top online retailers:

 Once you are finished with building your keyword list with the help of PPC Keyword Tool, you can move on to creating ads without leaving SEMrush.